oreza/vertx_template/README.md

 # vertx_template
-Vert.x Starter Template in Maven
+Vert.x Starter Template in Maven with ReactJS and boilerplate Vertical